SUNDAY MORNING AT THE MOVIES

 The Last Emperor – The world the Chinese will never forget.

-Black movies, Black music, Black culture, Blackness – ‘Soul Food’ or ‘Three Strikes;’ what defines black culture?
+Soul Food – ‘Soul Food’ or ‘Three Strikes;’ what defines black culture?

-Coming of Age with Magic Mike – Steven Soderbergh is the other towering Steven of American film making, and ‘Magic Mike’ is one of his best films.
+Magic Mike – Steven Soderbergh is the other towering Steven of American film making, and ‘Magic Mike’ is one of his best films.

-Woody Allen v.
-The Banality of Evil – Woody Allen is gone but his many films, including Crimes and Misdemeanors, films live on as masterpieces that dig deep into the human heart.
+Crimes and Misdemeanors – Woody Allen is gone but his many films, including Crimes and Misdemeanors, films live on as masterpieces that dig deep into the human heart.